UNINETTSigma2/documentation/jobs/running-scientific-software.md

 instruct MKL to use a more suitable instruction set a debug variable can be set, e.g. `export  MKL_DEBUG_CPU_TYPE=5`.

-This flag does not work for Intel compiler distribution 2020 and and newer.
 <div class="alert alert-info">
   <p>
     The MKL_DEBUG_CPU_TYPE flag does not work for Intel compiler distribution